ethereum-optimism/community-hub/src/docs/governance/README.md

 lang: en-US
 ---

-::: tip Reminder: OP Airdrop #1 is not yet available to claim.
+::: tip Notice: OP Airdrop #1 is now available to claim.
-*The official airdrop date will be announced on Twitter by [@optimismPBC](https://twitter.com/optimismPBC).*
-*Airdrop #1 will not require payment.*
+*Airdrop #1 does not require payment.*
-*Anyone offering to sell you OP before the official announcement is a scam.*
 *Stay safe!*
 :::